Skip to content

 None

-gt Any
+gt object

 If not None, check that parameter value is greater than gt.